Frequently Asked Questions

 What are my counselor’s qualifications?

-The Counseling Center staff is ethnically diverse and composed of licensed psychologists, unlicensed/post-doctoral level clinicians, and pre-doctoral interns completing their counseling or clinical psychology doctoral training.
+Counseling and Psychological Services staff is ethnically diverse and composed of licensed psychologists, unlicensed/post-doctoral level clinicians, and pre-doctoral interns completing their counseling or clinical psychology doctoral training.

 How do I get started seeing a counselor?

-Call (951) 827-5531 or stop by the Counseling Center.
+Call (951) 827-5531 or stop by Counseling and Psychological Services.
 We are located in the Veitch Student Center.
 The initial appointment usually can be made within a week.
 Same-day appointments are available in crisis situations.

 Are my counseling sessions confidential?